Ty Jacob’s Story

 We have created this site to keep our friends and family updated on our son Ty, who has been battling neuroblastoma since May 2008.

 Our son Ty was diagnosed in May 2008 with stage 4 neuroblastoma.
-He was only 16 months old at the time and has since endured seven rounds of high dose chemotherapy, an Autogolous Bone Marrow/Stem Cell Transplant, 27 rounds of radiation and had surgery to have his tumor removed.
-In addition, he has countless blood and platelet transfusions, countless MIBG,CT, and x-rays, as well numerous bone marrow aspirates and biopsies.
+He was only 16 months old at the time and endured seven rounds of high dose chemotherapy, an Autogolous Bone Marrow/Stem Cell Transplant, 27 rounds of radiation and had surgery to have his tumor removed.
+In addition, to receiving countless blood transfusions, MRI, MIBG and CT scans.

-As of April 7, 2010, Ty is officially "no evidence of disease" and Ty finished the 3F8 protocol in March 2011.
+On April 7, 2010, Ty was finally declared "no evidence of disease” (NED) and Ty finished the 3F8 protocol in March 2011.
 We made about 15 trips to New York over the course of two years.

 Please keep Ty in your prayers so he can remain healthy, happy, and remain no evidence of disease!